henridb/medium-articles/contextuality/main.md

 product of the result is −1.
 This means that the overall product is −1 and this result cannot be reproduced by classical non contextual local theories!

-The reason why this result cannot be reproduced by classical non contextual local theories is that uch a theory can be modeled by a function that would attribute to each point a value in ±1 (the result of the "measurement").
+The reason why this result cannot be reproduced that such a theory can be modeled by a function that would attribute to each point a value in ±1 (the result of the "measurement").
 Each point being in two lines, the product of all measurements would in this case look like <br>
-∏ᵢ *f*(*O*ᵢ)×∏ᵢ *f*(*O*ᵢ) = (∏ᵢ *f*(*O*ᵢ))² = 1.
-So in one case we obtain as a
+∏ᵢ *f*(*O*ᵢ)×∏ᵢ *f*(*O*ᵢ) = (∏ᵢ *f*(*O*ᵢ))² = 1. <br>
-result -1 while in the other, can can't ever obtain anything but 1.
+So in one case we obtain as a result -1 while in the other, we can't ever obtain anything but 1.

-As you may have picked up, not all experiments similar to the one shown in Fig. 1 can show this contextual behavior, the operators and series of measurements have to be carefully chosen.
+As you may have picked up, not all experiments similar to the one shown in Fig. 1 can exhibit this contextual behavior, the operators and series of measurements have to be carefully chosen.

 ## 4. Link with quantum programs verification

 Program verification is a concept that stems as early as from the beginning of computer science.
 For instance, Hoare logic \[Hoa69\] was introduced in 1969 where the now very famous C language was introduced in 1972!
-The idea behind program verification is to *prove* that the program written by the programmer does what is was conceived to do.
-This proof is possible because a program is in fact nothing but a series of logical instructions, so it can in fact be translated as a series of applications of a (mathematical) function to a certain variable encoding the state of the system.
+The idea behind program verification is to *prove* that the program written by the programmer does what it was conceived to do.
+This proof is possible because a program is in fact nothing but a series of logical instructions, so it can be translated as a series of applications of a (mathematical) function to a certain variable encoding the state of the system.
 The proof is then to show that the output variable validates the condition imposed by the programmer, given the input variable.
 Let us take a small example to explore this concept:

     $f_1$(x) = x+1; $f_2$(x) = 2x